Optimization-based Causal Estimation from Heterogenous Environments: Related work

-The results are presented in \Cref{fig:trace}.
-For \gls{ERM}, the figure shows that the estimation is biased when the covariates have spurious associations with the outcome.
-For \gls{IRM}, we minimize \gls{IRM}v1 objective~\Cref{eq:irm} and report the hyper-parameter $\lambda \in \{2,20,200\}$ that gives the lowest MAE. \gls{IRM} with proper hyper-parameter performs well in cases 2, 3 while it has a large error in other cases.
-It suggests the IRM performance is affected by a limited number of environments and the type of intervention.
-As discussed in \Cref{sec:connection}, this is not surprising because of the over-relaxation property of IRM.
+The results are presented in \Cref{tab:synthetic}.
+The mean MAE shows that the estimates of pure prediction \gls{ERM} are biased when the covariates have spurious associations with the outcome.
+IRMv1 with proper hyper-parameter performs well in cases 2, 3, while it has large MAEs in other cases.
+It suggests the IRMv1 performance is affected by a limited number of environments and the type of intervention.
+The MAE by IRM has a high standard deviation across random trials, indicating IRM converges to different global optima.
+This echoes the discussion in \Cref{sec:connection} that the IRMv1 objective is over-relaxed and has excessive non-causal optima.
 V-REx and RVP perform better than ERM except in Case 3 when the variance of the exogenous noise of outcome is not invariant.
 This means their performance largely relies on whether a strong assumption of invariance in \Cref{eq:strong-invariance} is satisfied.
-For Causal Dantzig, though the DGPs do not satisfy its assumptions, such as linearity of all SEM and inner-product invariance, it improves over ERM in most cases except Case 3.
-In comparison to these methods, \gls{CoCO} estimation has the lowest or equally lowest error in all cases.
+Causal Dantzig has large MAE in these cases which might be because the DGPs do not satisfy the inner-product invariance it requires \citep{rothenhausler2019causal}.
+In comparison to these methods, \gls{CoCO} estimates have the lowest or equally lowest error uniformly over all the cases.
+The MAEs with four environments are presented in \Cref{fig:4env} in Appendix.

-As an ablation study, we replace the strong penalty in \gls{CoCO} objective \Cref{eq:thm1} with the weak penalty of \Cref{eq:v1} and minimize $\sum_{e \in \mathcal{E}} ( \ip{\nabla R^e(\alphav)}{\tilde{\alphav}})^2$.
-This method is labeled Naive-\gls{CoCO}.
-The comparison between Naive-\gls{CoCO} with \gls{CoCO} in Cases 1-4 shows that it is crucial to design the objective based on strong condition in \Cref{eq:v2} instead of weak condition in \Cref{eq:v1}; otherwise, there exist solutions that use spurious associations for prediction.
+As an ablation study, we replace the elementwise produce in \gls{CoCO} objective by the inner product and minimize $\sum_{e \in \mathcal{E}} ( \ip{\nabla R^e(\alphav)}{\tilde{\alphav}})^2$.
+We call this method Naive-\gls{CoCO}, which is an intermediate between the CoCo objective \Cref{eq:thm1} and the IRMv1 objective in \Cref{eq:linear-gaussian}.
+Naive-\gls{CoCO} has high MAEs $1.17, 0.53, 0.51, 1.31, 0.03$ across the five cases, respectively.
+It means the key element for the CoCo objective is the Hadamard product and the norm derived from optimizing in all the feasible directions (\Cref{sec:estimation}), instead of knowing a variable is exogenous. ~\looseness=-1